madpin/cellmage/docs/source/overview.md

 CellMage is your magical companion for Jupyter notebooks, transforming ordinary code cells into powerful LLM interactions!
 Think of it as having an AI wizard 🧙‍♂️ sitting right next to you while you code, ready to assist whenever you summon it.

+Under the hood, CellMage consists of several powerful magical components working together:

+- **🧠 ChatManager**: The central orchestrator that handles LLM interactions and manages the conversation flow
+- **📜 HistoryManager**: Keeps track of your conversation history and manages message persistence
+- **🎭 Personas**: Predefined AI personalities with specific system prompts and parameters
+- **📋 Snippets**: Reusable context blocks that can be injected into conversations
+- **🔌 Adapters**: Connects to different LLM providers (OpenAI, compatible APIs, and more)
+- **💾 Storage**: Saves your conversations using SQLite (default) or Markdown files for easy reference
+- **🧩 Integrations**: Links CellMage to external tools like Jira, GitHub, GitLab, and Confluence

+All these components work seamlessly together to create a frictionless LLM experience in your notebook environment.

 ## ✨ A Sprinkle of Magic Dust

 With CellMage, you can: